amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 const renameCol = (oldName: string, ...) => (d: any) => ...;
 ```

-All the function are [higher order functions](https://en.wikipedia.org/wiki/Higher-order_function).
+All the functions are [higher order functions](https://en.wikipedia.org/wiki/Higher-order_function).

 Higher order functions is a cool technique that helps us encapsulate logic that can be called later.